8 Species of Green Birds in Hawaii (Pictures)

 The Mitred Parakeet is a species of parrot native to the Andes of South America.
 They are not known to be established wild populations in Hawaii, but it is possible that some individuals may have been kept as pets and subsequently escaped or were released into the wild.
 The Mitred Parakeet is a medium-sized parrot, measuring approximately 12 inches in length.
 It has a green plumage with a red forehead, crown and lores.

-You may also like:ย 5 Species of Ducks in Hawaii (Pictures)
+You may also like:ย 6 Types of Pollinators in Hawaii (Pictures)

 Mitred Parakeetโ€™s diet would typically consist of fruits, seeds, berries, flowers, and leafy greens as well as insects and other small invertebrates.
 In Hawaii, they probably adapt to a variety of habitats, including urban and suburban areas, as well as natural habitats such as forests and wetlands.
 They are known for their intelligence and their ability to mimic human speech.